VISHNUNARAYANANK/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is completely for capstone projectt
+This repository is completely for capstone project